Trick Skating: 6 Basic Tricks on Roller Skates | Xino SportsPosted by Daniel Navarro on

 How To Roller Skate Backwards

-Does skating forward seem easy?
+Does it seem easy to glide forward?
 How about trying it rollerskating backwards?

 In parks, skating backward is called a “fakie”.
 Usually, skaters experience this when pumping up and down a gliding ramp.